salemakowe/flutter_todoApp/README.md

 # flutter_todoApp
-A TodoApp built using flutter
+A TodoApp built using flutter and BLoC pattern